Jane

 “Explain,

 I want to hear more.”
-Jane threw a concern look at her.
+Jane threw a concerned look at her.
 MK’s connection to

 that other dimension is disturbing; she fears that the darkness of that place